jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 * `render` method that return anything but JSX (`undefined`, `null`, etc.)
 * presence of `ref` attribute in JSX

-If none of these 4 elements are found then the rule warn you to write this component as a pure function.
+If none of these 4 elements are found, the rule will warn you to write this component as a pure function.

 The following pattern is considered warnings: